World Schizophrenia Awareness Week 2025

 In response to the comments beneath my Sky News soundbite.
 No, it’s NOTHING like Trump voters thinking their world view is right and everyone else’s is wrong.
 That is an extreme political ideology.
 At least Trump exists in our reality (I never thought I’d say that.)
 People with schizophrenia have psychosis.
 They experience auditory and visual hallucinations.
 This is why using ‘schizophrenic’ as an adjective is problematic.
 Voting for Trump isn’t a medical condition, it’s a personality trait – as much as the ‘hilarious’ jokes to be made would hint at the former.

 • Statistically they are more likely to be the victims of violence than the perpetrators.
-The cliché of the unhinged guy on the bus or whatever – it’s a worst case scenario or its comic book fiction mate.
-When we went to the bank Mum would be very composed, even at her worst.
+The cliché of the unhinged guy on the bus or (you know, recent events in Sydney) – it’s a worst case scenario and statistically rare.
+Even at her worst, when we went to the bank, Mum would be quite composed.
 People with a mental illness generally work twice as hard as the rest of the community just to be themselves.
 Australians love a hard worker, don’t they?

 • They are likely to be conduits of bizarre behaviour.
-Talking to themselves, nervous tics, agitated, scattered, paranoid thinking; things of the like.
+According to a SANE spokesperson, symptoms can include “hallucinations, delusions, unusual or disrupted speech, disorganised behaviour, low energy, low motivation, or lack of emotional expression.”
 One friend said his Mum used to communicate with Jupiter.
+(Jennifer Jupiter?)
 Another said his Mum would see a little man and woman walking around her flat, an inch tall, shining lights in her face and shapeshifting into animals.
-My Mum once told me she was ‘on the line’ to Mozart.
-This level of psychosis is creative at least and makes for a fascinating story.
+This level of psychosis is creative and makes for a fascinating story if you regard it from a neuro-nonnormative perspective.

-As a listener to my radio version of Get Up Mum wrote: “I remember a Mum who would take me to sporting activities, cook dinner, have afternoon tea ready for me after school, and take us for swimming lessons at the beach.
+As a listener to the radio version of my memoir Get Up Mum emailed to me: “I remember a Mum who would take me to sporting activities, cook dinner, have afternoon tea ready for me after school, and take us for swimming lessons at the beach.
 I also remember a Mum who would sleep all day, yell and scream, and a Mum who spent months at a time locked up in a high security psychiatric hospital.”

 It’s a split world for everyone.

 • Caring is full-time.
 Two words: hyper-vigilance.
-Part of Schizophrenia Awareness Week can be devoted to carers who are most likely family members and in the most urgent cases – kids.
-If someone you know has a mental illness and they also have children – I’m telling you now – that child is a carer by default and most definitely in need of support.
-If you are unsure about resources, Satellite Foundation is a great place to start.
-Don’t be shy!
+Part of Schizophrenia Awareness Day can be devoted to carers who are most likely family members and in the most urgent cases – kids.
+If someone you know has a mental illness and they also have children – I’m telling you – that child, by default, IS a carer.
+They are most definitely in need of support.
+If you are unsure about what to do, Satellite Foundation is a great place to start.

 • Schizophrenia is devastating.
 Especially when used in Scrabble.
 You drop that thing on a triple word score and it’s WALK AWAY RENE!